glisak/Rhetos-wiki/Create-your-first-Rhetos-application.md

 ## Setup

 1. Make sure that you have all the [Prerequisites](Prerequisites) installed.
 2. Follow the instructions in [Development environment setup](Development-environment-setup), to setup the development environment for the Bookstore applications.
 The resulting folder structure should look like this:
-    ```
+    ```Text
     * Bookstore\
         * dist\
             * BookstoreRhetosServer\